marcusgumbs/networkfilesandpermissions/README.md

 </p>

 <h1>Network File Shares and Permissions</h1>
-In this tutorial we share out resources over the network and create file shares to allow read, write, or deny access to individual users or groups<br />
+In this tutorial we share out resources over the network and create file shares to allow read, write, or deny access to individual users or groups.<br />